Skip to content

 How to Apply for a Greek Visa

 Whilst you apply for a residence permit when in Greece, you’ll need to apply for a long-stay visa before you depart.
 Applications take a minimum of 6 days to process but can stretch as far as 15 days or more.
-We advise submitting an application at least a month before leaving to avoid delays.
+We advise applying at least a month before leaving to avoid delays.

 When applying for a visa, you’ll need to present: